klaasnienhuis/devfab/docs/guide/materials/channels.md

 - there are still channels that belong to the deprecated Classic shader.
 These channels don't have any effect, other than to confuse

 Yes, this is rather odd and will take some time getting used to.

+While you can switch between the metalness and specular shader with the API, I don't recommend doing so.
+It's really easy to forget to change all the channels.
+It's better to stick to one shader and use the appropriate channels.

 ## Channel settings